Skip to content

 • tools defines which tools the subagent is allowed to use.

-• Deployment access level (subagent_type such as explore or general-purpose) also constrains tool access.
+• Deployment access level (subagent_type, currently only general-purpose when deploying an existing agent) also constrains tool access.

 Changing a subagent’s model does not automatically change its configured tools.